JeffAMcGee/www/content/underscore-any.md

     :::javascript
     if (result = !!iterator.call(context, value, index)) throw '__break__';

-First, it calls the function iterator.
+First, it calls the function iterator with the value and index.
 Next, the `!!` converts iterator's return value to a boolean which is stored into the variable result.
-If the value is true, it throws an exception which `_.each` catches.
+If the value is true, it throws an exception which `_.each()` catches.
 Do you see anything wrong with this?
-It seems pretty reasonable, but there's still a lot that will happen to it.
+It seems pretty reasonable, but there's still a lot that will change about it.

-The first change was to make the iterator optional:
+The first change was to make the iterator optional.
+Now `_.any()` can be called without an iterator if you just want to test the truthiness of each of the elements in the input list:

     :::javascript
     if (result = iterator ? iterator.call(context, value, index) : value) throw '__break__';

-Next, they moved the check for the iterator out of the loop:
+Next, as an optimization, they moved the check for the iterator out of the loop:

     :::javascript
     if (result = iterator.call(context, value, index)) throw '__break__';

 They added the list to the parameters sent to the iterator.
-This makes it behave more like array.some, and fixes issue [#2](https://github.com/documentcloud/underscore/issues/2).
+This makes it behave more like Javascript's official `Array.some`, and fixes issue [#2](https://github.com/documentcloud/underscore/issues/2).

     :::javascript